The page covers:

 Via della Conciliazione, a large avenue, was completed in 1950 to provide a grand approach to Piazza S. Pietro and also to celebrate the reconciliation between the Holy See and Italy after the 1870 events.
 All the buildings between Borgo Vecchio and Borgo Nuovo (including the church of S. Giacomo) were pulled down in 1937.
 The architectonic elements of some houses and palaces were carefully removed and their fašades were reassembled in modern buildings at the sides of the new street.

 Altar from S. Giacomo in Scossacavalli now at SS.
-Michele e Magno; the inscription says it is the altar of the Presentation of Jesus to the Temple
+Michele e Magno; the inscription says it is the altar of the Circumcision of Jesus

 It stands a little Piazza, with a fine Fountain, and joyning to it a little Church called San Jacomo Scozza Cavalli, in which, under an Altar on the right hand, I saw the Stone upon which Abraham offered to sacrifice his Son Isaac, and under another Altar on the left hand, the Stone upon which our Saviour was placed, when he was presented in the Temple.
 Both these were